InserirAquiNome/crypto/crypto_cat.md

 gpg: Good signature from "InserirAquiNome <ten.thousands.fists@gmail.com>"
 ```

 It wasn't changed.
-Just in case the best solution is compress the photo and the txt of the signature and host them somewhere.
+Just in case the best solution is compress the picture and the txt of the signature and host them somewhere.

 ## Support my work